 Supported OS: macOS, Windows, Linux

-Deluge is reported to be compatible with the macOS Big Sur, however, you may encounter performance issues when using the app.
-Our technical team is testing Deluge compatibility with Monterey.
+Deluge is reported to be compatible with the macOS Monterey, however, you may encounter performance issues when using the app.

 Conclusion: Deluge is a cross-platform torrent client packed with the most common features for torrenting.
 It has a simple design, offers fast performance and a wide collection of plugins.
 However, the lack of any updates is one of the biggest drawbacks.